turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 What's after that?

-The output from `puts "This is our converter: " + converter` is the way that Ruby represents an instance of an object to use in print.
+The output from `puts "This is our converter: #{converter}"` is the way that Ruby represents an instance of an object to use in print.
 Notice there's an `object_id` that is unique to each instance we've created.
 Even though they generally look the same, our computer is now tracking three separate instances of our Converter object.

 ### Behavior & State